The Computer Cellar’s Most Frequently Asked Questions

 A) No, so if you’re looking for a warranty-covered repair, check elsewhere (give TenPlus Systems a try.)
-Apple certification would deny us the ability to use a broader arrange of parts including used parts, or to do creative, less expensive repairs than what they “authorize”.
+Apple certification would deny us the ability to use a broader variety of parts including used components, or to do creative, less expensive repairs than what they “authorize”.

 Q) Do you fix PCs, or only Macs?

 A) We fix both.
 We get asked this exact question a lot, for some reason.

 A) No. We’re not currently aware of a local resource that does.